 Dr. Bühler has held various positions at Siemens AG since 1992.
 Among other things, he provided legal advice to various industrial sectors in Erlangen, led the legal department responsible for Siemens Financial Services Munich and finance law for five years and headed the M&A team in Paris for three years.
 In recent years he has been Chief Counsel M&A/Corporate in the central legal department of Siemens AG with teams in Erlangen and Munich.
 This department is responsible for all M&A activities (including venture capital, project ventures and transaction-related corporate law) of Siemens worldwide.
 Immediately before his move, he was General Counsel Legal and Compliance of the Customer Services Division of the Industry Sector in Erlangen.

 Dr. Bühler was born in Stuttgart in 1964, lived in Africa during his childhood for almost a decade and completed his studies at the University of Constance, where he also obtained his doctorate in the area of the international debt crisis.
 He began his professional career as a consultant in the Federal Association of German Banks in Cologne in 1990, after obtaining his doctorate in the field of the international debt crisis at the University of Constance.

 Dr. Konstantin von Busekist

-Dr. von Busekist coordinates the activities of the global KPMG Law Network with regard to compliance consulting.
-His lectureships include corporate law, corporate governance and compliance at the University of Duisburg-Essen.
+Dr. von Busekist coordinates the activities of the global KPMG Law network with regard to compliance consulting.
+Among other things, he holds a lectureship in corporate law, corporate governance and compliance at the University of Duisburg-Essen.